AllenInstitute/AllenSDK/README.md

 Please visit http://alleninstitute.github.io/AllenSDK for more information.

 We welcome contributions!
 See the [contribution guide](CONTRIBUTING.md) here.
 See here for [the list of authors](doc_template/authors.rst).

+If you have more general questions or comments about the AllenSDK please post them to the [Allen Brain Map Community Forum](https://community.brain-map.org).